Actindo-AG/Documentation/Adyen/Integration/01_ManageAdyenSettings.md

 10. If necessary, configure your wallet payment methods in the *Wallet payment methods* section.
 Refer to the Adyen&trade; documentation.

-11. If necessary, assign roles to change the permissions of the API credentials in the *Permissions > Roles* section.
+11. If necessary, assign roles to define the permissions of the API credentials in the *Permissions > Roles* section.
 For detailed information, see [API permissions](https://docs.adyen.com/development-resources/api-credentials/#api-permissions "[https://docs.adyen.com/development-resources/api-credentials/#api-permissions]") in the Adyen&trade; documentation.